No-code platforms allow programmers to stop trying to think like machines and focus on solving problems for people.

 WYSIWYG platforms, however, are strictly limited.
 These platforms may be fine for designing user-facing visual elements, but they were never designed to solve the problem of logic and advanced functionality needed for a robust business application.

 In order to build a modern enterprise application, creators must have the ability to configure business logic, map transformed data, and perfectly sequence events.
 No-code builds on this potential, by providing a visual interface for all the functionality that happens behind the scenes.

 This immediacy allows creators to operate and understand the dozens of events going through the systems like user inputs, background tasks, API calls, and server side executions.
 Elements that are normally collections of abstracted lines of code can now be represented in a visual language that reinforce our mental models of the entirety of an application.

 A human creative experience is good for business

 No-code platforms remove the abstraction of code that separates creators (the engineers, the solution architects, the business analysts) from the invisible processes that power applications.
 Visibility and immediate feedback are vital parts of the creation process.
 Having the ability to directly see the impact of your changes empowers creative problem solving.

 But this transition isn’t just about making creators enjoy their job more, it leads to very definite business results as well.
-I have seen this transformation have a powerful effect on an organization.
+I have seen this transformation have a powerful effect on an organization in three profound ways:

 Make sure to check back in with the Unqork Platform Team on all the new features we're working on to provide visibility into the application building process.
 Or, if you’re ready to see how no-code can work for you, set-up a demonstration and learn how it can be implemented at your organization.